pingidentity/ping-cloud-base/test/README.md

 # Summary

-This directory allows anyone to set up a cookie-cutter Ping Software stack on a Kubernete clusters for evaluation purposes.
+This directory allows anyone to set up a cookie-cutter Ping Software stack on a Kubernetes cluster for evaluation purposes.
 Currently only AWS EKS clusters are supported.

 # Testing